junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas sighs one last quiet sigh, "Dean --"

-And his grace and his true form leaves him.
+And his grace and his true form leave him.

-Adam wakes up just in time to watch the faint light leaves the angel's body, flying upward, disappearing out of the view.
+Adam wakes up just in time to watch the faint light leave the angel's body, flying upward, disappearing out of view.
 Castiel's body drops out of the chair, stops breathing.

 <br>